Virgil Abloh Fashion, Art And Design Coming To The High In Fall 2019 Exhibition

 “Abloh’s designs reflect his keen perceptiveness of the world around him and his appreciation for and understanding of the pulse of popular culture in various media,” noted Kevin Tucker, the High’s chief curator.
 “That he is able to quickly distill these wide-ranging influences into his own distinctive approach is a testament to his abilities and fuels the international appeal of his work.”

-Key sections of the exhibition will include:
+Key sections of the exhibition include:

 • Abloh’s graphic, music and design work for Kanye West’s creative content company Donda, including his collaborations with West and Jay-Z